 - Labor Studies, minor (General Catalog off-site link)

 Helpful tips for labor studies minors:

 2.)
 History 167Q is the capstone course for this minor.
 In this course, minors will complete an internship and write a 20-page research paper on some aspect of the internship.
-This course is only offered in the spring quarter.
-If you plan to graduate early, you need to take this course in your junior year!!
+This course is only offered once per year.
+If you plan to graduate early, you may need to take this course in your junior year.

 3.)
 History and History of Public Policy and Law majors also minoring in Labor Studies may not use the History 167Q course towards their major requirements, and may not use history courses for the elective portion of the minor (Area C).